kencormican/milestoneProjectTwo/READMe.md

 -   Colour is to be introduced through the Geographic Heatmap, Bar, Table and Pie charts.
 -   Minor changes have been made to the bootstrap anchor defaults
     - introducing charcoal grey on hover for several toggle icon and footer anchor elements.
--   Changes have been made to the bootstrap buttun defaults for the table button slider.
+-   Changes have been made to the bootstrap button defaults for the table button slider.
     - They now align more closely with the Google Table Chart colour scheme.
 #### Typography
 -   The Roboto font is the Bootstrap default and Sans Serif acts as the fallback font.
 -   A Font awesome icon has also been added to the footer anchor.
 -   The Page Title is altered from a single line to two lines using jQuery to render more clearly at small window sizes.
 #### Imagery